Skip to content

 Best Time to Visit

-November to February are the best time to visit as the weather is pleasant to walk around Ahmedabad
+November to February are the best times to visit as the weather is pleasant to walk around Ahmedabad

 Summer kicks in March to May.
-The city receives fewer tourists considered as the shoulder season.
+The city receives fewer tourists during the shoulder season.

 June to October is the monsoons that bring in fresh air to the bustling city.
 City flooding could happen.